MultimodalNeuroimagingLab/nsd_hed_labels/README.md

 This repository contains [Hierarchical Event Descriptors (HED)](https://www.hedtags.org/) labels of 1015 images from the [Natural Scenes Dataset (NSD)](https://naturalscenesdataset.org/) images.
 This is work in progress...

 # Images
 1000 images and their annotations are included in the shared1000_HED.tsv.
 An additional 15 images and their annotations are included in notShown_HED.tsv.
+The column titled nsd_id corresponds to the ID of the image as seen in the NSD.
+The cocoId column corresponds to the indentifier in [COCO](https://cocodataset.org/#home) (note: the images used for NSD and these annotations may be a cropped version of the COCO image)

 # HED tagging
 All tags are HED validated and are from the standard schema.
 Both short-form and long-form annotations are included.